alethiagospeltruth/study/README.md

 >8 Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.
 9 Do not repay evil with evil or insult with insult.
 On the contrary, repay evil with blessing, because to this you were called so that you may inherit a blessing.
 10 For, “Whoever would love life and see good days must keep their tongue from evil and their lips from deceitful speech.
 11 They must turn from evil and do good; they must seek peace and pursue it.
 12 For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil.”[a]
 13 Who is going to harm you if you are eager to do good?
 14 But even if you should suffer for what is right, you are blessed.
 “Do not fear their threats[b]; do not be frightened.”[c]
 15 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.

+### What is Evangelism?
+>Evangelism: the spreading of the Christian gospel by public preaching or personal witness.

+We tend to place the responsibility of reaching the lost on preachers, missionaries, and the religious elite, but it is clear in the Bible that it is our responsibility.
+Some argue that the great commision was only intended for the desciples, however thie command was to make **disciples that make disciples**.

+>Therefore go and **make disciples** of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey **everything I have commanded you**.
+And surely I am with you always, to the very end of the age.” - Matthew 28: 19-20

-The true *purpose of our existence* can really be summed up in two major categories
+The true *purpose of our existence* can be summed up in two categories
    * Glorify God
    * Make disciples

+>Only one life, ’twill soon be past,
+Only what’s done for Christ will last. - C.T Studd

 `When we die, nothing else matters. only one of these can be done on earth, but not in heaven`

-We cannot stress reaching the lost enough.
-We tend to assume that only teachers and missionaries are responsible for leading others to Christ, but it is an essential part of a healthy Christian walk.

-### What is Evangelism?
->Evangelism: the spreading of the Christian gospel by public preaching or personal witness.

 ### How Evangelism benefits us
-1. Evangelism deepens our understanding of the most fundamental part of the Christian faith.
+1. Sharing our faith often deepens our understanding of the most fundamental part of the Christian faith.
-    `evangelism is essentially sharing the gospel.
-Boy scout tying knots` If you are actively planning to share the gospel, it will inspire you to know and live it.
+    `boy scout tying knots`
+    If you are actively sharing the gospel, it will inspire you to more wholeheartedly know and live it.
-    >“I pray that you may be active in sharing your faith, so that you will have a full understanding of every good thing we have in Christ.” - Philemon 1:6
+    >I pray that you may be active in sharing your faith, so that you will have a full understanding of every good thing we have in Christ. - Philemon 1:6

     >Those who know do, those who understand teach - Aristotle

+2. Evangelism also prompts unexpected questions and objections from non-Christians, which can deepen our faith.

-2. Evangelism grows our love for God and People
+3. Evangelism grows our love for God and People
-    >"And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
+    >And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: You shall love your neighbor as yourself.’
 There is no other commandment greater than these.” - Mark 12:30-31

-3. Evangelism is a refreshing part of our walk.
+4. Evangelism is a natural and refreshing part of our walk.
-    * We can only be poured into so much before we need to start pouring into others `sponge`
+    * We can only be poured into so much before we need to start pouring into others.
+Our Christian walk functions similar to a sponge. `sponge`
-    * It should also be a natural result/excitement (TODO) `colin and movies`
+    * It should also be a natural result of the joy we have found in Christ. `colin and movies`

 ###It is our purpose
 We are commanded to make disciples.
 It is not simply a suggestion.
->"Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.” - Matthew 28: 19-20
+>Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
+And behold, I am with you always, to the end of the age. - Matthew 28: 19-20
 ### Eternity is at stake
 > Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire. - Revelations 20:14-15